 UNITED NATIONS (AN) — A new global pact for promoting safe migration is advancing through the United Nations without participation from the United States and Hungary, both headed by populist right-wing leaders espousing hard-lines policies trying to keep immigrants out.

 The compact affects some 250 million migrants, the U.N. estimated.
-Around 90 percent of cross border migrants move for economic reasons.
-Migrants comprise just 3.4 percent of global population but contribute nearly 10 percent of global GDP, according to a recent McKinsey Global Institute study.
+Around 90% of cross border migrants move for economic reasons.
+Migrants comprise just 3.4% of global population but contribute nearly 10% of global GDP, according to a recent McKinsey Global Institute study.

 The United States initially supported the pact.
 After the change of administration in 2017, it withdrew support and boycotted the negotiations.
 Now, Hungary's Foreign Minister Péter Szijjártó has announced his country will no longer be part of the U.N. process for adopting the pact.

 “The primary issue for us is the security of Hungary and the Hungarian people and this document is totally at odds with the country’s security interests,” Szijjártó said in a ministry statement.
 The pact, he added, "is in conflict with common sense and also with the intent to restore European security."

 More than 190 countries agreed on the pact, formally known as the Global Compact for Safety, Orderly and Regular Migration.
 The U.N.
 General Assembly approved it earlier this month.
 It is expected to be formally adopted at a high-level meeting in Marrakesh, Morocco next December.